rafal-majewski/sveltekit-app-template/README.md

 ```

 This will run the tests and also providing a tabular code coverage report.
-An HTML code coverage report will be also generated in the `coverage_report` directory.
+An HTML code coverage report will be also generated in the `coverage-report` directory.

 To run the end-to-end tests: